ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 <details>
 <summary>What does `!` often indicate in Ruby?</summary>
-That this method is "dangerous", usually becase it will modify the object upon which it was called.
+That this method is "dangerous", usually because it will modify the object upon which it was called.
 </details>

 ```rb